-The assessment estimate stock status relative to reference points and SB2011/SB{MSY} (rather than B2011/B{MSY}) and F2011/F{MSY} are presented as point estimates with 95% confidence intervals.
+The assessment estimate stock status relative to reference points and SB2011/SB{MSY} (rather than B{2011}/B{MSY}) and F{2011}/F{MSY} are presented as point estimates with 95% confidence intervals.

-The stock assessment methods used in the analysis of this stock report uncertainty in estimates of stock status.
+The stock assessment methods used in the analysis of this stock indicate uncertainty in the estimate of stock status.
 These uncertainties have also been examined as alternative model structures.
-Similarly the stock status associated with these alternatives have been evaluated in a probabilistic manner.
+Similarly the stock status associated with these alternative model structures have been evaluated in a probabilistic manner.
 While these weightings are not statistical rigorous they represent a consensus of experts on relative importance and have been carried through Kobe plots a strategy matrix.
 A decision table is provided to help assess risk.